Vistula–Bug offensive: Battle

 In the 4th Army on August 7, the Russian 15th Army Corps failed to repel new attacks of the Asto-Hungarians.
 The army of Archduke Josef Ferdinand in a sector of 15 km advanced up to 20 km deep.
 Up to 6,000 Russian soldiers were taken prisoner.
 The Russian 6th Infantry Division had 2,200 soldiers left.
 At 11 p.m., the withdrawal of the Russian 4th Army began.
 The failure of the 4th Army caused the retreat of the right flank of the 3rd Army.
-At the new position, the commander of the 3rd Army, L. Lesh, ordered "to settle down for a stubborn defense, since a withdrawal from it, according to the current situation, cannot be made in the near future."
+At the new position, the commander of the 3rd Army, Lesh, ordered "to settle down for a stubborn defence, since a withdrawal from it, according to the current situation, cannot be made in the near future."

-The situation was complicated by the difficult position of the 1st and 12th armies on the Narew and Bug rivers.
-Not only from the armies of the Southwestern Front, but also from the 13th Army, several divisions were taken to stop the onslaught of the German troops of M. von Gallwitz.
+The situation was complicated by the difficult position of the 1st and 12th Armies on the Narew and Bug rivers.
+Not only from the armies of the Southwestern Front, but also from the 13th Army, several divisions were taken to stop the onslaught of the German troops of Gallwitz.
 On August 6, the 61st and 62nd Infantry Divisions were sent to Białystok.
-The Germans took advantage of the weakening of the army of V. Gorbatovsky.
-The Bug army on August 8 launched an offensive.
-The 11th German Army pushed back the troops of the 3rd Army during the day.
+The Germans took advantage of the weakening of the army of Gorbatovsky.
+The Army of the Bug on August 8 launched an offensive.
+The German 11th Army pushed back the troops of the 3rd Army during the day.
 The Austro-Hungarian 4th Army, together with the German group of O. von Emmich, attacked the 6th Siberian Army Corps of the 4th Russian Army.
 By the morning of August 9, the 4th Army was withdrawn.
-On August 10-11, the troops of the Central Powers continued their offensive with success in certain sectors of the front, meeting stubborn resistance from the Russians.
+On August 10–11, the troops of the Central Powers continued their offensive with success in certain sectors of the front, meeting stubborn resistance from the Russians.

-But to the north, in the 12th and 1st armies, the situation became more and more dangerous, the German troops reached the lower reaches of the Bug River.
+But to the north, in the 12th and 1st Armies, the situation became more and more dangerous, the German troops reached the lower reaches of the Bug River.
 Going on the offensive of the army group of Prince Leopold of Bavaria led to a hasty withdrawal of the Russian 2nd Army.
-Around noon on August 11 M. Alekseyev issued a directive on the general withdrawal of the armies of the southern wing on the night of August 12.
+Around noon on August 11 Alekseyev issued a directive on the general withdrawal of the armies of the southern wing on the night of August 12.

 All three armies of the southern wing occupied new positions almost unhindered by 8 o'clock on August 12.
-At a meeting of the commanders-in-chief of the Central Powers on the Eastern Front in Lublin, it was decided to allocate large Austro-Hungarian forces for the upcoming operation in Eastern Galicia and Volhynia and to develop the offensive of the army group A. von Mackensen in the northeast direction.
-On the night of August 13, A. Evert, L. Lesh and V. Gorbatovsky, on the orders of M. Alekseyev, continued the withdrawal of troops to Brest-Litovsk.
+At a meeting of the commanders-in-chief of the Central Powers on the Eastern Front in Lublin, it was decided to allocate large Austro-Hungarian forces for the upcoming operation in Eastern Galicia and Volhynia and to develop the offensive of the Mackensen's army group in the northeast direction.
+On the night of August 13, Evert, Lesh and Gorbatovsky, on the orders of Alekseyev, continued the withdrawal of troops to Brest-Litovsk.